-In alignment with WIOA Section 116(b)(3), the state must submit an annual performance report to OCTAE related to the negotiated performance targets outlined in the Alaska Combined State Plan.
-AAE reports aggregate data each October based on statewide performance.
-It is the responsibility of all programs to ensure Alaska is meeting the negotiated levels of performance.
+In alignment with the Workforce Innovation and Opportunity Act (WIOA) Section 116(b)(3), the state must submit an annual performance report to the Office of Career and Technical Education related to the negotiated performance targets outlined in the Alaska WIOA Combined State Plan.
+AAE reports aggregated data each October based on statewide performance.
+It is the responsibility of all grant recipients to ensure Alaska is meeting the negotiated levels of performance.

-The AAE office will negotiate annual performance targets with grant recipients at the beginning of each program year.
-Grantees will be required to provide a planto meet or exceed the state performance targets.
-Programs that do not meet or exceed their targets for the program year will be placed on a Program Improvement Plan (PIP) and grant renewal funding may be affected by the inability to meet or exceed the expected levels of performance.
+The Alaska Adult Education (AAE) office will negotiate annual performance targets with grant recipients at the beginning of each program year.
+Grantees will be required to provide a plan to meet or exceed the state performance targets.
+Grant recipient that do not meet or exceed their targets for the program year will be placed on a Program Improvement Plan (PIP) and grant renewal funding may be affected by the inability to meet or exceed the expected levels of performance.